wooey/Wooey/docs/upgrade_help.rst

 ============

-This document exists to help document changes between versions of Wooey and what existing bootstrap projects may need to do to migrate to a more recent version.
+This document exists to help document changes between versions of Wooey and what existing bootstrap projects may need to migrate to recent versions.
 The official changelog for releases is curated in `github releases <https://github.com/wooey/Wooey/releases>`_, which will document any major changes.
 Though every attempt is made to test upgrades, it is recommended to backup your database prior to an upgrade in case your particular